 1305 Kalahari Dr, Wisconsin Dells, WI

-The best of both worlds, it’s nice to stay at a hotel that doubles as an amazing indoor and outdoor waterpark.
+For the best of both worlds, it’s nice to stay at a resort that doubles as an amazing indoor and outdoor waterpark.

 Kalahari is Wisconsin’s largest indoor waterpark and provides areas that will appeal to families of all ages.